Pick the Right Shoe for You

 Shoes can be expensive, so do your research.

 “Different brands of sneakers have different features, and fit different types of feet,” advises Dr. Shinder.
 Size, gait, arch height, and exercise habits all factor into exercise shoe decisions.
+Wearing the right shoe minimizes risk of injury and helps you achieve your exercise goals.

 Fortunately, South Jersey has very good sport-specific stores with well-trained sales people who can give individualized footwear advice.